The Surprising Reasons Different Generations Are Stressed About Money

 Financial resiliency: The skill you didn’t know your team needed.
 Learn why fostering financial resiliency may be key to a more productive, confident workforce.

-Everyone encounters rough financial patches at some point — the key is how easily you adapt to situations that threaten your well-being.
-This concept is at the core of financial resiliency, the key skill you could be missing in your workforce.
+Everyone encounters rough financial patches at some point.
+The key is how easily you adapt to these challenging. situations.
+This concept is at the core of financial resiliency, the skill your workforce may be missing.

 Financial resiliency refers to a person’s ability to withstand life events that impact their income, assets, or overall financial wellness.
 Divorce, sudden medical issues and unemployment can throw a wrench into a person’s finances.
 However, the right tools and support can help employees build financial resiliency and weather any storm.